Substance Use

 2. Implementing Early Intervention Strategies

-Moving beyond identifying at-risk individuals, it’s essential that effective early intervention strategies are put in place.
-These initiatives significantly decrease the chances of people developing intertwined mental health issues such as depression and substance abuse problems.
+Beyond identifying at-risk individuals, effective early intervention strategies must be put in place.
+These initiatives significantly decrease the chances of people developing co-occurring mental health issues such as depression and substance abuse problems.

 3. Prevention Programs: The Way Forward

-In addition to early detection and intervention strategies, successful prevention programs focus on fostering resilience among those identified as being at high risk for developing these disorders.
+Successful prevention programs focus on fostering resilience among those identified as being at high risk for developing these disorders, in addition to early detection and intervention strategies.

-Such efforts equip individuals with skills such as problem-solving techniques and emotional regulation, which help combat feelings associated with depression while also reducing cravings linked to substance use disorder.
+Such efforts offer skills such as problem-solving techniques, talk therapy, and emotional regulation, which help combat feelings associated with depression while also reducing cravings linked to substance use disorder.

 This proactive approach doesn’t just treat symptoms but aims to prevent them from occurring altogether when possible.